robledocampos/dockerfile-example/README.md

 ## Prerequisites

-  - Docker running in your environment
+  - Docker running in your environment (if you don't have it: https://www.docker.com/get-started)

 ## Build docker image with nginx